jrwalker-projects/myegregiouswebsite/content/home/tags.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 60

-title: Popular Topics
+title: Popular Topics and Tags
 subtitle:

 content: